Green Chile Chicken Tamales

 Rick’s New Mexico Green Chile Sauce

-New Mexico Green Chile Sauce is my favorite of all the chile sauces I have enjoyed for all my travels throughout New Mexico.
-I have had hundreds of versions, both Red and Green.
-While there are many variations, they all have one thing in common, the red sauce is made from New Mexico Red Chile Powder and the green sauce is made from roasted, chopped New Mexico Green Chile Peppers.
-You will find versions which use chopped red chile peppers and powdered green chiles.
+New Mexico Green Chile Sauce is Rick’s favorite of all the chile sauces, which he has enjoyed on all his travels throughout New Mexico.
+He has enjoyed hundreds of versions, both Red and Green.
+While there are many variations, they all have one thing in common, the Red Sauce is made from New Mexico Red Chile Powder and the Green Sauce is made from roasted, chopped New Mexico Green Chile Peppers.
+You will find versions of Red & Green Sauces which use both chopped and powdered red & green chile peppers.
+We carry both Red & Green New Mexico Chiles in various versions.
+To look at our Chiles, including our New Mexico Chiles, please click HERE.

-There is a difference between chile sauces you get on your enchiladas, burritos and other Mexican dishes you find in most Mexican restaurants and the same recipes you find in New Mexico made New Mexican style.
+There is a difference between chile sauces you get on your enchiladas, tamales, burritos and other Mexican dishes you find in most Mexican restaurants and the same recipes you find in New Mexico made New Mexican style.
 The difference is the chile peppers used.
-Ancho Chile Peppers, and Ancho Chile Pepper Powder is typically used for the red sauces used in Mexican dishes, which has a slightly bitter edge, unless also made with other chile pepper powders.
+Ancho Chile Peppers, and Ancho Chile Pepper Powder is typically used for the red sauces used in Mexican dishes, which has a slightly bitter edge, unless they also made with other chile pepper powders, like Guajillo Chile Powder, which has a sweeter profile.

 New Mexico Red Chiles and New Mexico Green Chiles don’t have the bitterness of the Ancho.
 They are smoother, and depending on the variety of the pepper used, the heat level can be from mild to very hot.
 These differences gives your red and green chile sauces flavor different flavor profiles.

-If you find that you have a difficult time deciding between having Red or Green Sauce on your New Mexican or other Southwest dishes, do what we do in New Mexico.
-Enjoy your dish “Christmas style”, where you have both Red and Green Sauces ladled over your entree.
+If you find that you have a difficult time deciding between having Red or Green Sauce on your New Mexican or other Southwest dishes, do what they do in New Mexico.
+Enjoy your dish “Christmas style”, where you have both Red and Green Sauces spooned over your entree.

 Enjoy on your enchiladas, burritos, tacos, huevo ranchos and other Southwest dishes.
 My favorite dishes on which I smother with the green sauce are Blue Corn Green Chile Chicken Enchiladas and Green Chile Chicken Tamales.

-Here is the recipe for New Mexico Green Chile Sauce which I have made and used at home since 1995.
-I have made others, but I still come back to this recipe.
-I hope you enjoy it as much as I do.
+Here is the recipe for New Mexico Green Chile Sauce which Rick has made and used at home since 1995.
+We hope you enjoy it as much as we do.

 Makes 3-4 Cups